American Bar Association Center on Children and Law

 Educational Law in the Child Welfare System

-The Colorado Court Improvement Program created training around Educational Law in the Child Welfare System.
-Educational Law in the Child Welfare System is a Multi-disciplinary Curriculum for Improvement of understanding the Child Welfare System. for the curriculum.
+The Colorado Court Improvement Program created training around Educational Law in the Child Welfare System, a multi-disciplinary curriculum for improvement of understanding the Child Welfare System.

 Fostering Connections Act of 2008